devdogio/RucksackDocs/APIDocs/Collections/CollectionAPI.md

 // added.result
 ```

 When our item is successfully added to the collection we can find information about the placement in the added.result variable.
-If the placement, however, wen't wrong for whatever reason, we'll get an error objects back in the added.error variable.
+If the placement, however, went wrong for whatever reason, we'll get an error objects back in the added.error variable.

 ### Error objects